coavins/zomboid-coavins-firearms/README.md

 ℹ You are free to make changes to my code for your own use.

 ⛔ Please don't reupload this mod to the Steam workshop, either on its own or as part of a mod pack.
+This item is not authorized for posting on Steam, except under the Steam account named Yuki.